The purpose of this page is to provide a simplified view of county government meetings in Los Alamos, NM.

 I point my RSS reader at the Los Alamos Meetings RSS Feed once a day, and it collects all the entries that changed since yesterday.

 RSS stands for Really Simple Syndication.
-It's a way of keeping track of things you've already seen so you only read the ones that are new, and it's widely used on sites like newspapers and blogs that frequently add new content.
-Several browsers, like Chrome and Vivaldi, have RSS readers built in; some mail programs, like Thunderbird, also handle RSS, and there are also RSS-to-email gateways that let you read RSS using any mail reader.
+It's a way of keeping track of which things you've already seen, so you only read the ones that are new.
+It's widely used on sites like newspapers and blogs that frequently add new content.
+Several browsers, like Chrome and Vivaldi, have RSS readers built in; some mail programs, like Thunderbird, also handle RSS, and there are RSS-to-email gateways that let you read RSS using any mail reader.

 Some articles on how to read RSS feeds: